 - Overflow incontinence is characterised by leaking with no warning or urge to urinate.

 Having a weak bladder is something that you shouldn’t feel embarrassed about.
-If your bladder leakage is heavier, it’s quite simple to manage with the use of incontinence products like the DEPEND® range of Absorbent Pants specifically designed for bladder leakage protection.
+If your bladder leakage is heavier, it’s quite simple to manage with the use of incontinence products such as the DEPEND® range of Absorbent Pants specifically designed for bladder leakage protection.
 You can also be prepared for mishaps by keeping a change of clothes and underwear handy just in case.

 What causes a bladder leakage?

 This is the old ‘How long is a piece of string?’ question.
-There’s lots of potential causes of a weak bladder and subsequent bladder leakage.
+There’s lots of potential causes of a weak bladder and subsequently bladder leakage.
 They can range from weakened pelvic muscles from childbirth, to bladder or prostate cancer.

 Most of the time though, your bladder leaks purely and simply because your pelvic floor muscles have weakened over time because of pregnancy, childbirth and the onset of menopause.